 All banks in Krabi accept international money transfers; they also usually provide you with an ATM cash withdrawal card.
 Credit cards must be applied for separately.
-It is however, wise to keep your home country credit card active for internet purchases, as Thai cards are often refused online.
+It is however, wise to keep your home country credit card active for online purchases, as Thai cards are often refused online on international sites.

 - Krabi transport connections

 - Finding employment in Krabi

 - Owning and driving a vehicle in Krabi